cloudoperators/documentation/architecture-decision-records/008-greenhouse-helm-controller-ng.md

 - Close to a drop-in replacement for the current Helm Controller
 - Proven solution that is widely adopted in the CNCF landscape
 - Community support
-- No changes for the enduser
+- No changes for the end user

 ### Negative Consequences <!-- optional -->